NAFTeam/NAFF/docs/Guides/3 Creating Commands.md

 ## But I Want A Choice

 If your users ~~are dumb~~ constantly misspell specific strings, it might be wise to set up choices.
-With choices, the user can no longer freely input whatever they want, instead they must choose from a curated list.
+With choices, the user can no longer freely input whatever they want, instead, they must choose from a curated list.

 To create a choice, simply fill `choices` in `@slash_option()`.
 An option can have up to 25 choices:
 ```python